Conference Agenda

 11:00am - 12:15pm | ES Fr.M2: Provision of Assistive Technology - How to Develop an Optimal Provision Process Together with all Stakeholders by Αpplying an Experience-based Co-design Approach Location: Inclusion Forum: Educational Sessions 1 - Room 113 Session Chair: Edith Hagedoren Session Chair: Uta Roentgen Session Chair: Erik de Jeu Long-term care is facing many significant challenges, including an ageing population and a decline in the recruitment of young care workers, which results in significant staff shortages in the coming years.
 It is therefore important that older people continue to function independently for as long as possible.
 Assistive technology (AT) devices can be a solution to achieve this.
 To ensure the optimal utilization of AT devices it is imperative that individuals have access to the most suitable AT devices and the appropriate AT care needed to achieve independence.
 In the Netherlands, the provision of AT devices via the Health Insurance Act is governed by a specific mandate.
 Rather than being guided by a diagnosis, the focus is on the intended functioning of the client/ AT user.
 This is defined as the activities that the client wishes to perform, can perform, and is permitted to perform from a care perspective.
 It is also standard practice in the Netherlands to advise on the basis of stepped care, which means that clients obtain the most effective, least burdensome and cheapest care or AT device possible, related to the nature and severity of the problem.
 It is imperative to acknowledge the diverse interests of stakeholders involved in the provisioning process, as these interests significantly influence their approach to providing AT.
 In the Netherlands, a method has been developed using a co-design approach with all stakeholders to design an optimal process for AT distribution, considering the different interests, laws and mandates.
 This method has already been successfully applied twice by the Living Lab Assistive Technology for Independence (coordinated by Zuyd University of Applied Sciences) for a) dynamic arm supports and robotic arms and b) assistive devices for donning and doffing compression hosiery.
 The workshop will provide insights into this experience based co design method to develop a provision process of assistive devices with all stakeholders and actions and related tools to implement the optimal provision process. |

-11:00am - 12:15pm | PS Fr.M2: Enabling the success of EU Digital Health research (Trinity College Dublin) Location: Inclusion Forum: Policy Sessions - Room 120 Session Chair: John Dinsmore Session Chair: Julie Doyle Building on the momentum and insights generated by the SEURO project’s “Laying the Groundwork” workshop on 28 May 2028, this follow-up session is designed to consolidate and extend our collective understanding of what drives and what impedes the successful implementation of EU-funded digital health initiatives.
+11:00am - 12:15pm | PS Fr.M2: Enabling the success of EU Digital Health research (Trinity College Dublin) Location: Inclusion Forum: Policy Sessions - Room 122 Session Chair: John Dinsmore Building on the momentum and insights generated by the SEURO project’s “Laying the Groundwork” workshop on 28 May 2028, this follow-up session is designed to consolidate and extend our collective understanding of what drives and what impedes the successful implementation of EU-funded digital health initiatives.
+With: Julie Doyle (Netwell CASALA) Francisco Florez-Revuelta (University of Alicante) Angelina Kouroubali (FORTH Institute of Computer Science) Evert-Jan Hoogerwerf (WeCareMore centre for Research and Innovation of AIAS Bologna) Claudine Auger (University of Montreal) Sara Comai (Polytechnic University of Milan) Building on the momentum and insights generated by the SEURO project’s “Laying the Groundwork” workshop on 28 May 2028, this follow-up session is designed to consolidate and extend our collective understanding of what drives and what impedes the successful implementation of EU-funded digital health initiatives.
 By validating and refining the key drivers and barriers previously identified, this session aims to ensure that our recommendations reflect lessons learned and real-world experience from those implementing these projects.
 Bringing together a broader coalition of stakeholder, including policymakers, legal and ethics experts, technology developers, healthcare providers, and patient representatives will enable discussions in diverse perspectives and practical realities of EU digital health research.
-Through structured focus-group exploration, we will aim to translate insights obtained from the session into a clear, actionable draft policy-brief providing concrete recommendations for future funding calls and projects to maximise successful implementation and impact.
+In this interactive session through input from an expert panel and whole room discussion we will vote on insights obtained, converting them into a draft policy-brief with concrete recommendations for future funding calls and projects to maximise successful implementation and impact.
 In doing so, we aim not only to shape the next phase of EU digital health research but also to catalyse sustainable, high-impact innovation and outputs that meets the needs of European citizens and health systems. |

 11:00am - 12:15pm | IA Fr.M2: Innovation Area - Friday Morning 2 Location: Inclusion Forum: Innovation Area - Room 118 Showcasing of new products, prototypes or service innovations.
 Each presentation is chaired by their presenters |

-12:30pm - 2:00pm | Plenary III: Panel and Conference Closing Location: Plenary - EUC Cultural Centre Session Chair: Evert-Jan Hoogerwerf Session Chair: Dominique Archambault Session Chair: Georgios Kouroupetroglou Round Table Discussion: From Legacy to Leadership: Rethinking AT for the Next 30 Years Chair: Evert-Jan Hoogerwerf, AAATE Secretary General, AIAS Bologna, Italy Panelists: TBC Awards ceremony
+12:30pm - 2:00pm | Plenary III: Panel and Conference Closing Location: Plenary - EUC Cultural Centre Session Chair: Evert-Jan Hoogerwerf Session Chair: Dominique Archambault Session Chair: Georgios Kouroupetroglou Round Table Discussion: From Legacy to Leadership: Rethinking AT (and the role of AAATE) for the Next 30 Years Chair: Evert-Jan Hoogerwerf, AAATE Secretary General, AIAS Bologna, Italy Panelists:

 Conference Closing Concluding Remarks: Dominique Archambault, University Paris 8-Vincennes-Saint-Denis, France |